-The City held two 2023 Annual Action Plan Input meetings for the public on February 28th, 2023 and again on March 3rd, 2023.
-The City also held two technical assistance meetings for potential CDBG subrecipients on March 28th and March 29th, 2023.
-A public legal notice was published in the newspaper on February 14th, 2023 for all of these meetings.
-The City held a Public Hearing on June 21, 2023 to review the Draft 2023 Annual Action Plan and on June 16th, 2023, that draft was posted on the City's website, a copy will be located in the planning office along with the City Clerk's office for public review.
-A public legal notice was published in the newspaper on June 8, 2023 in regards to the available draft and public hearing.
-Written and verbal comments were accepted until July 17, 2023 at midnight in City Hall by email, phone call, in writing, or in person.
-Public Comment period concluded on July 17th, 2023.
+The City held two technical assistance meetings for potential CDBG subrecipients on April 11th and April 12th, 2022.
+The City will hold a Public Hearing on June 15, 2022 to review the Draft 2022 Annual Action Plan and that draft was posted on our website, in the planning office, the City Clerk's office, and a public notice published in the newspaper also on May 25, 2022.
+Written and verbal comments will be accepted until July 1, 2022 at midnight in City Hall by email, phone call, in writing, or in person.